It may be one of the few things you haven’t discussed with friends. Here’s an honest, clear account of what you can

 - Week 3 to 4: Paler, possibly a creamy white blood loss.
 Lighter flow.

 - Week 5 to 6: Brown, pinkish red, or creamy yellow stains, possibly for several weeks, and possibly only on some days (UHS NHS Foundation Trust, 2020).

 3. Don’t keep quiet about clots

 They’re common.
-Discuss any clots with your midwife as she’ll want to keep track of what’s happening.
+Discuss any clots with your midwife as they'll want to keep track of what’s happening.
 Save your maternity pads to show your midwife if possible.
 Passing a lot of large clots can flag up something more serious (NHS, 2021).

 4. If you pass a lot of large blood clots or more than a pint of blood in the first 24 hours, talk to a health professional immediately

 Passing lots of large blood clots or more than a pint of blood in the first 24 hours after birth are symptoms of primary postpartum haemorrhage (RCOG, 2016).

 Severe postnatal blood loss can make you feel even more exhausted than is normal after giving birth but it can also be life threatening.
 Getting quick treatment is essential before it becomes a major haemorrhage.

 Treatment normally involves helping your uterus to contract through massaging the belly, an injection to contract the uterus, and a catheter into your bladder.
 The doctors will check to make sure all of the placenta has come out, and may have to do this under general anaesthetic.
 You will also have a drip in your arm and blood taken for tests.

 5. The risk factors for primary postpartum haemorrhage